rbuchberger/objective_elements/README.md

 <p class="stumpy">Hello</p>
 |a|       b      |  c  | d |
 ```
-- a: type
+- a: element
 - b: attributes
-- c: child
+- c: content
 - d: closing tag

 There are 2 classes: `Tag` is the base class, and `TagPair` inherits from it.
 A `Tag` is a
-self-closing tag, meaning it has no children and no closing tag.
+self-closing tag, meaning it has no content and no closing tag.
 A `TagPair` is the other kind.

 ### Tag Properties:

- - type:
+ - element:
      **String**, mandatory.
 What kind of tag it is; such as 'img' or 'hr'
  - attributes:
      **Hash** `{symbol: array || string}`, optional.
 Example: `{class: 'myclass plaid'}`